-The soundscape near mile 7.5 was monitored in 2012, 2013 and 2014 by the Natural Sounds and Night Skies staff (Betchkal, 2013; D. Betchkal, unpublished, Appendix 1).
+The soundscape near mile 7.5 was monitored in 2012, 2013 and 2014 by the Natural Sounds and Night Skies staff (D. Betchkal, unpublished, see Appendix 1 for the entire report).
 The study began on 12/05/2013 in an effort to collect data describing soundscape condition before the road was opened on 02/15/2014.
 A sound station was set up at Hines Creek and sound data were successfully collected and analyzed for the periods from 12/05/13 through 12/17/13 and 01/18/14 through 02/02/14 before the road was opened.
 The station remained in the field throughout the period affected by the management action, collecting data from 02/20/14 through 02/27/14.

 In addition to empirical observations at Hines Creek, a spatial analysis of the area of the park affected by opening the road was also conducted.
-To perform such an analysis, NOISEMAP
+In order to perform such an analysis, NOISEMAP